 With today’s cars featuring automatics of 6 speeds (or occasionally even more!) the idea of a two-speed automatic seems quaint, yet the performance of the Powerglide wasn’t all as bad as people might assume.
 The theory behind the two-speed automatic was that you had two mechanical gears provided by the planetary gears and clutches of the transmission and you had a theoretically infinite number of gears provided by the torque converter.
 The maximum gear reduction on the torque converter is 2.6:1 which would be multiplied by the mechanical gear reduction.
 For example, in low gear with the torque converter at maximum load would be 2.6X1.82 or about 4.7:1.
 Zero-to-sixty times for Powerglide equipped Corvairs was actually slightly faster than that of three-speed manual cars, though not as fast as equivalent cars with a four speed stick.
 Corvairs compete very well in autocross racing due to the superior handling abilities of the car (contrary to popular belief) and Powerglides are preferred by many drivers for autocrossing because of their responsiveness in the speed range typically driven in autocrossing (and with only two mechanical gears, the transmission doesn’t waste a lot of time going between gears).
 Drivers would typically drive with one foot on the brake and one on the gas.

 The Corvair Powerglide transmission has a reputation of being extremely rugged and reliable to the point of being virtually bulletproof and there are quite a lot of them in regular use today that have never been taken apart.
+It was a design requirement that the Powerglide had to be able to withstand 100 Low-to-Reverse shifts at wide open throttle on dry pavement as this was considered normal (!) usage.
 This leads to a bit of a conundrum I have with mine.

 On the one hand, I am doing a ground-up restoration of the car, and the transaxle (transmission and differential assembly) is out of the car (and sitting on my workbench at the moment as one can see in the photo above).
 It might seem prudent to take the thing apart, clean out everything inside, replace all the gaskets, seals and clutches etc and put it back together).
 However, a great many Corvair experts are of the “if it ain’t broke, don’t fix it” mindset especially when it comes to Powerglide transmissions.
 At the very least, I will take off the pan on the bottom and see what has settled to the pan to see if there are any metal parts or shrapnel sitting in there.
 The automatic transmission fluid that has leaked out through the shifter cable hole so far has looked pristine as if it were poured in to the transmission yesterday.
 I’m not sure really whether I plan to take it apart or not, but will at least wait until I see whether there’s anything distressing in the oil pan.